Close Button

 Consultant Orthopaedic Surgeon

-Mr Yanni's specialties include elbow, hand and wrist surgery.
+Mr Dimitri Yanni's specialities include elbow, hand and wrist surgery.

-Contact us about surgery for How do I arrange treatment for peripheral nerve injury
+Contact us about treatment for peripheral nerve injury